apurvkhare/Cosmo-Junkie/README.md

 # Cosmo-Junkie
-A mobile first completely responisve website
+A mobile first completely responsive website

 This website has been made using CSS and media queries to look good on all device.